Writing a follow-up email is one of the best ways to increase the conversion rate of your cold mailing campaigns.

 When you are in a selection process, knowledge is very important.
 But so is the candidate’s attitude and eagerness to start working in that job.

-From my own experience working in large companies, I can assure you that showing more interest than the rest of the candidates can automatically position you among the finalists in a selection process.
+From my own experience working in large companies, I can assure you that showing more interest than the rest of the candidates can automatically position you among the finalists in the selection process.

 For that reason, my recommendation is that whenever you can, send a follow-up email to show your desire and knowledge.